Container-Projects/container-rhel-examples/starter-httpd/help.md

 The specific release number of the container.
 For example, Release="12.1.a":

-When the atomic command runs the starter-systemd container, it reads the command line associated with the selected option from a LABEL set within the Docker container itself.
+When the atomic command runs the starter-httpd container, it reads the command line associated with the selected option from a LABEL set within the Docker container itself.
 It then runs that command.
 The following sections detail each option and associated LABEL: